Personal homepage Dr. John Schoenmakers

 Stoch. and Stoch.
 Rep. 2002

-Lognormal random field approximations to LIBOR market models
+Lognormal approximations to LIBOR market models

 Revised version of WIAS Preprint 481: